Habitat and species loss leaves just 3% of world's land ecosystems intact -- study

 Targeted reintroduction

-In the latest study, the researchers suggest that some ecosystems could be restored by bringing back certain key animals.
+In the study, the researchers suggest that some ecosystems could be restored by bringing back certain key animals.

 Reintroducing up to five important species, such as forest elephants or giraffes, to areas where the habitat remains undamaged but fauna have been lost could increase the percentage of the earth's land surface identified as faunally intact by up to 19%, using a minimum area of 10,000 sq. km., they say.